f5devcentral/f5-agility-labs-xc/docs/class3/lab3.rst

     |security|

 4. This will display the security dashboard in the right pane.
-The initial view provides a high-level snapshot of security activity within the namespace, including Threat Intelligence detections, bot traffic, DDoS events, WAF violations, and other security-related events.
+The initial view provides a high-level snapshot of security activity within the namespace, including Threat Intelligence detections, BOT traffic, DDoS events, WAF violations, and other security-related events.
 This overview enables teams to quickly assess the overall security posture and identify areas that may require further investigation.

     |securitydb|